-On 23 May 2018, the board of Gamma formally decided to apply The QCA Corporate Governance Code (2018 edition) (the “QCA Code”).
-Gamma has adopted this code as it feels it takes key elements of good governance and applies them in a manner which is workable for the different needs of growing companies
+Gamma Communications plc adopted the QCA Corporate Governance Code (2018 edition) (the “QCA Code”) on the 23 May 2018, Gamma adopted the QCA Code as it feels it takes key elements of good governance and applies them in a manner which is workable for the different needs of growing companies.

 Corporate governance principles

 The corporate governance principles contained in the QCA Code are:

 Application of the QCA Code and required disclosures

 The correct application of the QCA Code requires Gamma to apply the ten principles set out above and to publish certain related disclosures.